Marsella8/spization/README.md

     - Run it on the 4 models and have bar charts
     - Run it on the 3 graph types, make bar plots
 - Add the diagram with the various classes
-- Change from counter to multiset
 - try fix sp vs graph composition
+- add util function to print graphs

 Current:
 - Add cost aware spization